 Hey, read the cool link that guy dropped off, here: http://www.naturalnews.com/041154_fish_oils_scientific_study_science_fraud.html

 Next up, read what I dug up within seconds after going straight for the throat of the matter by searching about the Mediterranean Diet online.
-A couple links, just to get you started: http://www.ncbi.nlm.nih.gov/pubmed/19051189 and a another small page, here: http://www.prostate-report.org/mediterranean.php (link is no longer active)
+A couple links, just to get you started: http://www.ncbi.nlm.nih.gov/pubmed/19051189 (link is no longer active) and another small page, here: http://www.prostate-report.org/mediterranean.php (link is no longer active)

 Of course, there are many more, some more credible than others, but the point is, the bogus study that hit the news and online media a few days ago, left many people shaking their heads.
 The main reason why I even started this post, was because I was curious as to how many people fell for it, what they thought about it, and/or whatever else the readers wanted to share about this subject.